Back

 Problem & Hypothesis Statement

-After mapping frustrations and clustering insights, a clear pattern started to emerge.
-Despite the variety of stories, they all pointed to the same underlying struggle.
-At this stage, I needed to sharpen everything into a single design challenge — the Problem Statement.
+Despite varied stories, every interview pointed to the same struggle.
+I sharpened the insights into a single design challenge — the Problem Statement.

-Solo professionals can't do their job and sell at the same time — and every missed response is a lost customer.
-They need a way to manage all client communication from one place, respond instantly even while working, and never lose a lead — without hiring extra staff.
+Solo professionals can't work and sell at the same time.
+Every missed response is a lost customer.
+They need one place for all client communication, instant responses while working, and zero lost leads — without hiring staff.

-Building on the problem statement, I translated the core challenge into a testable assumption, the Hypothesis Statement, that could guide design decisions and later be validated with users.
+From the problem statement, I crafted a testable Hypothesis Statement to guide design decisions and validate with users.

 If